-Disease Diagnosis Code The primary disease site, or whatever other condition caused this patient to be registered at the healthcare facility.
-Note that this is NOT the same as the Primary Problem field in NACRS.
-All newly diagnosed patients must have an ICD-10-CA code.
-For patients diagnosed in prior years, submit this code using the ICD version in effect at that time.
-Note: This should not be used to report Cancer Diagnosis.
-Topography and Morphology must be used.
-CHAR 7 codes accepted.
-See Appendix 1.18 for detailed list and descriptions of ICD-10-CA. Used to report activity by disease site group.
-Used to report incidence and mortality rates by cancer type, ALR, Wait Times, and funding.
-Mandatory Disease Topography Code (Applies to RCCs only) In accordance with ICDO CHAR 4 alphanumeric Please refer to Appendix 1.2.
-To facilitate T, N, M validation and derivation of best stage. · · · · · · Applies to RCC only. have an ICD-0-3 Topography code.
-For patients diagnosed in prior years, submit this code using the ICD version in effect at that time.
-Topography code describing the site of the neoplasm at time of diagnosis International Classification of Diseases for Oncology, 3rd Edition (ICD-O-3).
+Disease Diagnosis Code The primary disease site, or CHAR 7 Only valid ICD-8, -9, -9CM, or -10 Used to report activity by disease Conditionally

+whatever other condition caused codes accepted.
+See Appendix site group.
+Used to report Mandatory

+this patient to be registered at the 1.18 for detailed list and incidence and mortality rates by

+healthcare facility.
+Note that this descriptions of ICD-10-CA. cancer type, ALR, Wait Times, and

+is NOT the same as the Primary For patients diagnosed in prior funding.

+Problem field in NACRS.
+All newly years, use the ICD version in

+diagnosed patients must have an effect at that time and submit

+ICD-10-CA code.
+For patients the appropriate Diagnosis Code

+diagnosed in prior years, submit Version.
+Effective April 1, 2008

+this code using the ICD version in for new cases use the ICD10CA.

+effect at that time.

+Note: This should not be used to

+report Cancer

+Diagnosis.
+Topography and

+Morphology must be used.

+(Applies to RCCs only)

+isease Topography Code In accordance with ICDO CHAR 4 Please refer to Appendix 1.2.
+To facilitate T, N, M validation Conditionally Applies to

+standards, indicates the disease alphanumeric and derivation of best stage.
+Mandatory RCC only.

+site of origin of a neoplasm.

+All newly diagnosed patients must

+have an ICD-0-3 Topography

+code.
+For patients diagnosed in

+prior years, submit this code using

+the ICD version in effect at that

+time.
+Topography code describing

+the site of the neoplasm at time of

+diagnosis

+International Classification of

+Diseases for Oncology, 3rd Edition

+(ICD-O-3).